tfmukles/statichunt/content/blog/git-based-headless-cms.md

 ---

 <a href="/blog/static-site-generators" target="_blank"> Static site generators </a> are getting more popular, but there's a catch: they don't have a built-in system for managing content.
 This makes it tricky for editors to update the website easily.
-But what if there was a way to combine the speed and security of static sites with a user-friendly editing experience?
-That's where Git-based headless CMS comes in.
-It's a new system that lets developers manage content with code, while editors can use a simple interface to update the website.
-This article will explore the top Git-based headless CMS options for static sites and how they can make content management a breeze for both developers and editors.

 ## Advantages of Git-Based Headless CMS

 - **Version Control:** Git-based headless CMS provides a robust version control system, allowing developers to track changes, collaborate, and roll back to previous versions if needed.